Freight Shipping from Grand Rapids to Minneapolis

 How much does it cost to ship freight from Grand Rapids to Minneapolis?

-Full truckload (FTL) rates from Grand Rapids, MI to Minneapolis, MN currently range from $1,124-$1,386 for a standard dry van load over the 523-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to Minneapolis, MN currently range $1,124-$1,386 (roughly $2.15-$2.65 per mile over 523 miles).
 LTL shipments typically cost $488-$845 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to Minneapolis?

-Standard FTL transit from Grand Rapids to Minneapolis is approximately 10 hrs by truck over 523 miles.
+Standard FTL transit from Grand Rapids to Minneapolis is approximately 10 hrs by truck over 523 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Wyoming Yard to BNSF Midway Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Grand Rapids to Minneapolis freight?